 •The Instant Database screen will populate with the variable names and associated values.
 Continue in the normal manner to save the record.

 •Don't forget: some clients are not good spellers.
 They don't always accurately remember dates.
-You still need to check behind the informant.
+You still need to double-check behind the informant.